belamenso/uw-programming-languages/Part A/StandardML cheat sheet.md

 Integer literals can be used in patterns: `StudentID 1 => handle ()`.

+When using pattern mathing, there is no need to specify types.

 ### Conditionals and boolean operators
 Both branches need to be of the same type.
 ```sml